SACHSTech/careers-in-computer-science-AndrewChan22/README.md

 - Additional skills or requirements
   - Three (3) years of work experience in a development agency or company development environments
   - One (1) year of experience working on Vue.js framework/similar or Laravel framework/similar
+  - Experience designing RESTful API and microservices architecture
+  - Good understanding Postgres (SQL) and Redis (In-memory DB), or similar
+  - Solid experience with debugging and identifying performance bottlenecks

 **Senior Level Software Developer (Remote): Franklin Templeton Investments Corp.**
 - Job description